Contextual Label Projection for Cross-Lingual Structured Prediction: Methodology

-Despite their simplicity, these methods suffer from poor translation quality and reduced robustness to different translation models owing to their input sentence transformations and strong assumptions about the retention of markers in $\tilde{x}^{tgt}$.
+Despite their simplicity, these methods suffer from poor translation quality and reduced robustness to different translation models owing to their input sentence transformations and strong assumptions about the retention of markers in $\tilde{\textbf{x}}^{tgt}$.

-\paragraph{Word alignment} approaches \cite{akbik-etal-2015-generating, yarmohammadi-etal-2021-everything} first translate the input sentence and acquire word alignments \cite{dyer-etal-2013-simple, dou-neubig-2021-word} between the translation pairs.
-Each translated label $y_m^{tgt}$ is then procured by heuristically merging the aligned words of $y_m$ in the translated sentence.
-For example, in Figure~\ref{fig:methodology}(b), the translated label for ``South Florida'' is obtained by merging two aligned words.
+\mypar{Word Alignment} approaches \cite{akbik-etal-2015-generating, yarmohammadi-etal-2021-everything} first translate the input sentence and acquire word alignments \cite{dyer-etal-2013-simple, dou-neubig-2021-word} between the translation pairs.
+Each translated label $y_m^{tgt}$ is then procured by merging the aligned words of $y_m^{src}$ in the translated sentence using the word mappings $w$.
+For example, in Figure~\ref{fig:methodology}(b), the translated label for ``South Florida'' is obtained by merging two aligned words, which is done by a heuristic post-processing algorithm $\mathcal{P}_{align}$.
+Formally, we have

-Specifically, using the translation model $\mathcal{T}$, they first translate the input sentence $x$ to the target language $x^{tgt}$.
-Next, they use a word alignment model $\mathcal{W}$ that provides mappings between words in the source and target sentences ($x$ and $x^{tgt}$) based on cross-lingual word similarity (shown as $w$ in Figure~\ref{fig:methodology}(b)).
-Assuming the alignment-based mapping $w$ captures the perfect translation relations, a post-processing step $\mathcal{P}_{align}$ is used to map and merge the source labels $\textbf{y}$ in $x^{tgt}$ as $y^{tgt}$.
-Formally defining these steps, we have

-Although these approaches provide high-quality sentence translations, their translated labels can be error-prone as they use simple word alignment modules for capturing word-level translation relations without considering the entire label for translation~\cite{akbik-etal-2015-generating, chen-etal-2023-frustratingly}.
+Although these approaches deliver high-quality sentence translations, the accuracy of their translated labels is compromised.
+This is because the translated labels are reconstructed from word-level translations, lacking joint consideration of the entire span~\cite{akbik-etal-2015-generating, chen-etal-2023-frustratingly}.

-We tackle the task of label projection through a new perspective --- performing actual translation on labels instead of recovering them from translated text.
+We tackle the task of label projection through a new perspective --- performing actual translation on labels instead of recovering them from translated text $\textbf{x}^{tgt}$.
 This better ensures the accuracy of the translated labels $\textbf{y}^{tgt}$.
+To accomplish this, we leverage the idea of \textit{contextual machine translation} on the label translation with $\textbf{x}^{tgt}$ as context.